FarronF/limerick-council-meetings/meetings/2023/02/20-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of Metropolitan District of Limerick - 16th January 2023.md

 area, and pointed out that it needs to be added to the Winter Maintenance Plan as a priority area,

-along with any other highly trafficked pedestrian areas.--- 10
+along with any other highly trafficked pedestrian areas.
+---
+10

 **REPLY**: With approximately 4,000 kms of roadway in County Limerick, it is not possible to treat all